objektwerks/akka.http.docker.kubernetes/README.md

 Docker Push
 -----------
->Use Docker Dashboard or Microsoft Docker VSCode to push akka-http-docker:0.1 to your DockerHub.
+>To push akka-http-docker:0.1 to your DockerHub use one of these options:
+1. Docker Dashboard
+2. Microsoft VSCode Docker
+3. sbt -Ddocker.username=user-name -Ddocker.registry=registry-url docker:publish

 Links
 -----